 Seriously?
 Who has the time (or team) to implement and support 50 strategies?

 Make the limited time you have to market your real estate business count.
-These five essential real estate marketing ideas will keep your pipeline full of potential clients and give you the most return for the time you invest.
+These three essential real estate marketing ideas will keep your pipeline full of potential clients and give you the most return for the time you invest.

 #1.
 Use Facebook